bojanpopic/developer.joomlatools.com/framework/plugins.md

 `_actionHead, _actionOptions, _actionGet, _actionPost, _actionPut, _actionDelete` and `_actionRedirect`

-That means our `Acme` component dispatcher, i.e. `com://site/acme.dispatcher.http` would be have  2 * (4 + 7) = 22 events published and thus give our `Acme` plugin 22 opportunities to handle events.
+That means our `Acme` component dispatcher, i.e. `com://site/acme.dispatcher.http` would be have  2 * (4 + 7) = 22 events published and thus give our `Acme` plugin 22 more opportunities to handle events.